-Today i am sharing here an authentic , traditional Karnataka Special sweet called ” Sajjappa ” which is one of the hot favorites during festivals .
+Today i am sharing here an authentic, traditional Karnataka Special sweet called ” Sajjappa ” which is one of the hot favourites during festivals.

 Wondering what this Sajappa is ??
-Hmm.. let me try to explain..Can i say Sajappa to be little like coconut stuffed sweet kachori / can i say it to be cousin of our Coconut Holige / Obattu ?
+Hmm… let me try to explain..Can I say Sajappa to be little like coconut stuffed sweet kachori / can I say it to be a cousin of our Coconut Holige / Obattu?
 Confused .. ??
-Sajappa is basically a coconut- jaggery stuffed poori which is deep fried .
-Though it may sound simple but it tastes awesome .
-Crispy crunchy with the flavors of coconut , khus khus , jaggery .. they are yum .. if you haven’t ever tasted it… YOU MUST TRY THIS RECIPE !!!
-Pls don’t stop just because it’s deep fried.. after all festivals are meant for indulgence..
+Sajappa is basically a coconut- jaggery stuffed poori which is deep-fried .
+Though it may sound simple it tastes awesome.
+Crispy crunchy with the flavours of coconut, khus khus , jaggery .. they are yum .. if you haven’t ever tasted it… YOU MUST TRY THIS RECIPE !!!
+Pls don’t stop just because it’s deep-fried.. after all, festivals are meant for indulgence..
 Here you go…